adriaaah/nagios-plugins/check_literal/README.md

 # check_literal

 ## What is it?
-`check_literal` is a Bash script for working as a Nagios plugin, although it can run without it.
+`check_literal` is an script for working as a Nagios plugin, although it can run without it.
-It checks if some defined string (literal) appears in a given URL (also defined) and return an exit code according to the result.
+It checks if some defined string (literal) is presnt in a given URL (also defined) and returns an exit code according to the result.
+`check_literal` does the same work than [check_strings](https://exchange.nagios.org/directory/Plugins/System-Metrics/Environmental/check_strings/details) using Bash instead of Perl, and using cURL instead of Lynx.

 ## How it works?

 + Place this script in your plugins directory, such as `/usr/lib/nagios/plugins`.
 + Also, `chmod +x`: Nagios user must be able to run it.

+## Usage

+`check_literal -H <hostname> -p <path> -s "<string>"`

+Available flags:
+-h: Display help.
+-H: Hostname.
+Required.
+-p: Path.
+Required.
+It refers to relative path, without the starting slash bar.
+So, if your URL is `http://example.com/page.html`, the path will be `page.html`.
+-s: String.
+Required.
+String to check.
+If it contains blank spaces, put them between double quotes ("").

+## Nagios integration

-+ Add it in your `commands.cfg` with something like below:
++ Declare it in your `commands.cfg` file with something like below:

 ```
 define command{